hd-zero/hdzero-vtx/README.md

 If both Red and Blue LEDS are on solid but no video signal is detected by VRX:
 - use spectrum analyzer (available on some analog VRXs) to verify VTX RF output on correct channel.
 - use a PAT version of firmware for your specific VTX to verify RF output from VTX and test patern signal is received by VRX.
+- test voltages at various test pads of VTX.